About Project Clean Lake

 Out of 82 planned projects, 72 are completed or active as of January 2023, including:

 - Dugway Storage Tunnel: Operational

-- Shoreline Storage Tunnel: Broke ground in 2021
+- Shoreline Storage Tunnel: Under construction, online in 2025

 - Southerly Storage Tunnel: Design began in 2021

 - Big Creek Tunnel: Design begins in 2027

 To date, the work completed under the consent decree has led to elimination of about 1.7 billion gallons of overflow from discharging into the environment each year with the reduction of another 300 million by the end of 2023.